Patenting Step Two Writing

 Patent Drawing Requirements

-Patent figures and flowcharts require proper labeling and numbering for clarity of reference and completeness of disclosure.
+Patenting step two writing.
+When writing a patent, the figures and flowcharts require proper labeling and numbering for clarity of reference and completeness of disclosure.
 Moreover, these documents must be compliant with the submittal requirements of the patent office.
 Only use color drawings, and photos if required.